cosmos/cosmos-sdk/docs/local-testnet.rst

 Great, now that we've initialized the chains, we can start both nodes:

 NOTE: each command below must be started in seperate terminal windows.
-Alternatively, to run this testnet across multiple machines, you'd replace the ``seeds = "0.0.0.0"`` in ``~/.gaia2.config.toml``, and could skip the modifications we made to the config file above because port conflicts would be avoided.
+Alternatively, to run this testnet across multiple machines, you'd replace the ``seeds = "0.0.0.0"`` in ``~/.gaia2.config.toml`` with the IP of the first node, and could skip the modifications we made to the config file above because port conflicts would be avoided.

 ::